vandreraia/vandreraia/README.md

 ## Here you will see many of my projects, most are using HTML/React/Node but i'm always learning new things and technologies

-I'm currently and fullstack developer but right now i'm learning python, because i'm very interested in data science.
+I'm currently an fullstack developer but right now i'm learning python to explore the data science world!